 Application For Critical Theses

-If you wish to form a thesis statement about an existing literary work or works and perform critical research and analysis you must complete and submit by the first week in May (date TBD):
+If you wish to write a thesis about an existing literary work or works and perform critical research and analysis you must complete and submit by early May (date TBD):

 Application For Creative Theses

-If you wish to hone your creative writing skills within a specific literary discipline, you must complete and submit by the first week of May (date to come):
+If you wish to hone your literary, film or digital skills on a creative thesis, you must complete and submit by early May (date to come):

 Whether you draft a critical or creative proposal, remember it will be read by all English Department faculty, many of whom will not be familiar with your work or with the specifics of your proposed project.
 So be clear, concrete, and use accessible language.
 Equally, your writing sample should showcase your verbal abilities and reveal you at your intellectual and creative best.

-Turn in the Honors Application Form, your proposal, and your writing sample in hard copy to the Program Director.
-Collate and paper clip, but do not staple the pages.
+Turn in the Honors Application Form, your proposal, and your sample to the Program Director via email.

 Evaluation Of Applications